ahdinosaur/rimu/CONTRIBUTING.md

   - [Documentation style guide](#documentation-style-guide)
 - [Additional Notes](#additional-notes)

-## Code of Coundect
+## Code of Conduct

-Anyone who interacts with the Rimu in any space, including but not limited to our GitHub repositories, must follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+Anyone who interacts with Rimu in any space, including but not limited to our GitHub repositories, must follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## What should I know before I get started?